chameleonTK/produce-and-consume/README.md

 When the game starts, all items will do their job within thier own conditions.

 At each time-step, the items will work in the following order: *all farmers, all transporters and all consumers starting from top-left, processing a row completely before moving to the next row*

-Once the game is started, the game will runs automatically and produces a **final score** without the player interaction.
-The score is calculated by the number of products consumed divided by products produced.

 ## Farmer
 #### Corn farmers